dopymol/shopify-taxonomy-classifier/README.md

 For a production version, I would import the complete official taxonomy, add controlled image classification, test confidence using verified product labels and use a production database with managed background workers.

-## Dataset privacy

-The original product catalogue should not be uploaded to a public repository unless permission has been provided.
-A small anonymized sample can be included for demonstration.